 The real problem was that he was scared of the dark.
 He only cried when it was dark and no one was in the backseat with him.

 We corrected the problem by clipping a book light to his seat and making sure someone was in the back with him after dark.
 After that, he had no further problems.

 Likewise, my 2-year-old niece hates wearing her shoes in the car.
 It is just not comfortable for her.
 By taking her shoes off when she gets in the car, the problem is solved before the trip even begins.

 So, if your child screams and fights the car seat, find the real problem.
 You will probably find that there is a simple solution that will make your little one happier and make road trips more enjoyable for the entire family.

 For more ideas on why your baby may hate the car seat and how to help, see this article by Motherly.

 Road trips are wonderful ways for families to travel.
 But, they can be challenging if you have a baby or toddler.
 The above tips can help you improve your road trips with babies and toddlers for your future vacations.

-For more tips on road trips with kids, see screen free activities for road trips, the top reasons to take a family road trip, how to avoid child meltdowns when traveling, and the pros and cons of road trips with kids, how to handle kids and car sickness and essential items for road trips with kids.
-And check out our top reasons to travel with kids.
+For more tips on road trips with kids, see our ultimate guide to family road trips, screen free activities for road trips, the top reasons to take a family road trip, how to avoid child meltdowns when traveling, and the pros and cons of road trips with kids, how to handle kids and car sickness and essential items for road trips with kids.